Doctor of Physical Therapy

 - Does North Central College have a gross anatomy/dissection class?

-- No, North Central College will not be teaching anatomy using the traditional gross anatomy dissection model.
-Rather, the DPT Program will be using Anatomage tables and models to teach anatomy.
+- No, North Central College does not include a traditional gross anatomy dissection model.
+Rather, the DPT Program uses Anatomage tables and models to teach anatomy.
 Gross anatomy dissection has historically been an important component of DPT education.
-However, as physical therapists, we do not engage in surgery, and thus, the skill of dissection itself is not necessary to the development of excellent clinicians, educators, scholars, and leaders.
+However, as physical therapists, we do not engage in surgery, and thus, the skill of dissection itself is not necessary for the development of excellent clinicians, educators, scholars, and leaders.
 Additionally, by using technology to teach anatomy, we are better able to integrate the content throughout the 2.5 years of the curriculum, rather than isolated to one semester.

 - How will graduates of North Central College’s DPT Program be better prepared to be practicing clinicians?